 The Company's restricted share unit plan (the "RSU Plan") and stock option plan (the "Stock Option Plan") provide the Company the ability to grant restricted share units ("RSUs") and options ("Options") to certain of its executive officers and senior management as part of its long term incentive plan.
 Each RSU granted entitles the holder to one common voting share or one variable voting share of the Company on the settlement thereof.
-Each Option granted entitles the holder to one common voting share of or, if the holder duly elects a cash-less exercise of the Option, the holder will receive that number of common voting shares or variable voting shares, as the case may be, equal to the excess of the five day volume weighted average trading price of the shares (as determined in accordance with the rules of the TSX) ending on the trading day before the exercise date of the Option (the "Market Price") over the exercise price of the Option, multiplied by the number of shares in respect of which the Option is exercised, divided by the Market Price, less any amount to be deducted or withheld in respect of taxes or otherwise pursuant to law.
+Each Option granted entitles the holder to one common voting share or one variable voting share of the Company on due exercise thereof or, if the holder duly elects a cash-less exercise of the Option, the holder will receive that number of common voting shares or variable voting shares, as the case may be, equal to the excess of the five day volume weighted average trading price of the shares (as determined in accordance with the rules of the TSX) ending on the trading day before the exercise date of the Option (the "Market Price") over the exercise price of the Option, multiplied by the number of shares in respect of which the Option is exercised, divided by the Market Price, less any amount to be deducted or withheld in respect of taxes or otherwise pursuant to law.
+Option holder can also request to settle options in cash subject to the approval by the management of the Company.

-During the six month period ended June 30, 2018, in accordance with the RSU Plan, the Company granted 56,566 RSUs to certain key executives.
+During the nine month period ended September 30, 2018, in accordance with the RSU Plan, the Company granted 56,566 RSUs to certain key executives.
 Each RSU had an average value of \$64.23 calculated as the volume weighted average closing price of the common voting shares of the Company on the TSX for the five trading days prior to the grant date.
 19,880 of these RSUs vested immediately.
 Vested RSUs were net settled due to the Company's obligation to withhold tax equal to the tax obligation of each participant and the amount withheld was remitted to the tax authority per the terms and conditions of the RSU Plan.
 Accordingly, 9,143 shares were issued to the executives and senior management for vested RSUs and the Company remitted an amount of \$0.7 equal to the monetary value of the tax obligation determined based on the Market Price of \$64.23 per share of 10,737 shares withheld that otherwise would have been issued upon vesting.
 The payment made to the tax authority was accounted for as a reduction of equity.
 An amount of \$0.6 was transferred to share capital from contributed surplus.
-Of the remaining 36,686 RSUs granted in 2018 18,343 will vest in each of the first quarters of 2019 and 2020 respectively.
+Of the remaining 36,686 RSUs granted in 2018, 18,343 will vest in each of the first quarters of 2019 and 2020 respectively.